Apply for an Electronic Travel Authorisation (ETA) to visit the UK.

 Yes — if you are travelling on a foreign (non-British, non-Irish) passport.
 EU Settled Status and Pre-Settled Status do not replace the ETA requirement at the departure airport.
 The ETA is verified by the airline when you board your return flight; your Settled Status is separately checked by UK Border Force on arrival.
 Both are required.
 This is one of the most important — and most misunderstood — aspects of the ETA for EU nationals resident in the UK.
 See our full eligibility guide for complete details.

-Sources: UK Home Office — UK ETA eligible nationalities list (gov.uk/eta), May 2026 · Home Office Immigration System Statistics, February 2026 · GOV.UK — Changes to the UK ETA scheme, March 2026.
+Sources: UK Home Office — UK ETA eligible nationalities list (gov.uk/eta), June 2026 · Home Office Immigration System Statistics, February 2026 · GOV.UK — Changes to the UK ETA scheme, March 2026.
+Expert review: Martin Cage, Senior UK ETA Specialist, former Home Office Immigration Advisory Panel.